asyncapi/studio/docs/navigation.md

 # Navigation panel

-This guide will walk you through the functions of each button in navigation panel.
+This document will walk you through the functions of each button in the navigation panel.

 # Navigation Button